bigskysoftware/htmx/www/attributes/hx-trigger.md

 The `hx-trigger` attribute allows you to specify what triggers an AJAX request.
 A trigger value can be one of the following:

-* An event name (e.g. "click") followed by a set of event modifiers
+* An event name (e.g. "click" or "my-custom-event") followed by a set of event modifiers
 * A polling definition of the form `every <timing declaration>`
 * An SSE event declaration of the form `sse:<event name>`
+* A comma-separated list of such events

 ### Standard Events